Ask A Lawyer: Does A Grandparent Have Visitation Rights?

 Keep in mind, a grandparent can only adopt a grandchild if the parents’ parental rights have been terminated.
 Termination of parental rights cannot be done by agreement of the parents.
 It must be court-ordered upon a finding that (1) the parents are unfit, have failed to provide support for the children, or have had no contact with the children and (2) it is in the best interest of the children to be adopted by a grandparent.

 Regardless of if you adopt, caring for a grandchild can be extremely rewarding.
 They get to maintain a bond with their biological family, even if their biological parents can’t care for them.
 Of course, adopting a grandchild also has its challenges, as are outlined in this study from the American Academy of Pediatrics.
-The good news: if adoption is the right route for you, our legal team here at Morgenstern & Associates can help.
+The good news: if adoption is the right route for you, our legal team here at Morgenstern Law, PLLC can help.
 We have experience not only with child custody cases, but also with all areas of family law, including grandparent adoptions.

 FAQs About Grandparent Visitation and Adoption